Areej17-01/MultiAgenticSystem-crewAI-/readme.md

 3. **RAG-Based Query with Search and Comparison (incomplete)**
    - Agents perform retrieval-augmented generation (RAG) to answer user queries, search for data on the internet, and compare results from multiple sources.

+execute seperate file for each agent in 'separate file for agent` folder if encountered problem in app

 ## File Structure

 - `agents_.py`: Contains logic for the agents responsible for the tasks outlined above.